open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

-# eduXchange and Project Studentmobiliteit (Version 2.0)
+# eduXchange

+In this documentation of the eduxchange consumer object you will find
+- required requests
+- agreements per alliance
+- student orientation consumer objects
+- student registration consumer objects

+## Versions

+- last update: 15 November, 2023
+- current alliances using eduxchange:
+  - ewuu
+  - lde
+  - euroteq

+We will use v2.0 and v2.1 throughout this document to identify the requirements of consumer attributes for different versions.
+Below a short history of versions.

+### Version 2.1
+In 2023 and 2024 we are, and will be, working on version 2.1 with new features for the dutch alliances.
+In this version also international alliances will be using eduxchange on eduxchange.eu, starting with EuroTeq.
+This also requires changes.

+### Version 2.0
+Version 2.0 has been worked on in 2021 and 2022 and is the current live version on eduxchange.nl.
+This version was build for the dutch alliances EWUU and LDE.

+Before version 2.0 we started eduXchange with the EWUU alliance.

-## Required requests
+# Required requests

-To be compatible with eduXchange and the Project 'Studentmobiliteit' an institution needs to implement the following requests:
+To be compatible with eduXchange an institution needs to implement the following requests:

 * `GET /organizations`
 * `GET /organizations?organizationType=root`